-As of the end of the period covered by this Quarterly Report on Form 10-Q, the Company carried out an evaluation by the Company's Chief Executive Officer, who is also our Principal Financial Officer, of the effectiveness of the design and operation of our disclosure controls and procedures, as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
-As discussed below, management has concluded that as of March 31, 2014 our disclosure controls and procedures were not effective.
+As of June 30, 2014, the Company carried out an evaluation by the Company's Chief Executive Officer, who is also our Principal Financial Officer, of the effectiveness of the design and operation of our disclosure controls and procedures, as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
+As discussed below, management has concluded that as of June 30, 2014 our disclosure controls and procedures were not effective.

-As of December 31, 2013, we had identified certain matters that constituted a material weakness in our internal controls over financial reporting that continued to exist as of March 31, 2014.
+As of June 30, 2014, we identified certain matters that constituted a material weakness in our internal controls over financial reporting.
 Specifically, we have difficulty in accounting for complex accounting transactions and have limited segregation of duties within our accounting and financial reporting functions.
 Segregation of duties within our Company is limited due to the small number of employees that are assigned to positions that involve the processing of financial information.
-Although we are aware that segregation of duties within our Company is limited, we believe (based on our current roster of employees and certain control mechanisms we have in place), that the risks associated with having limited segregation of duties are currently insignificant.
+Although we are aware that segregation of duties within our Company is limited, we believe (based on our current roster of employees and certain control mechanisms we have in place) that the risks associated with having limited segregation of duties are currently insignificant.
 Additional time is required to expand our staff, fully document our systems, implement control procedures and test their operating effectiveness before we can definitively conclude that we have remediated our material weakness.